 Foundry Intellectual Property was founded in 2013 by Dr Andrew Jones.
-Andrew is a registered Australian patent and trade mark attorney and a registered New Zealand patent attorney and has over 15 years' experience in the profession.
+Andrew is a registered Trans-Tasman Patent and Trade Mark Attorney and has over 15 years' experience in the profession.
 Andrew was a Senior Associate at one of Australia's top-tier IP law firms before founding Foundry Intellectual Property.
 He is a Fellow of the Institute of Patent and Trade Mark Attorneys of Australia (IPTA) and an active member of a number of other professional bodies including the Intellectual Property Society of Australia and New Zealand (IPSANZ), the Asian Patent Attorneys Association (APAA) and the Royal Australian Chemical Institute (RACI).

 Andrew has a BSc (Hons, Class I) in Science (Chemistry) and a PhD (Inorganic Chemistry) from the University of Sydney, as well as a Master of Industrial Property (MIP) from the University of Technology, Sydney, and a Diploma of Intellectual Property Practice (Dip IPP) from the Academy of the Institute of Patent and Trade Mark Attorneys of Australia.